-Table 1B to Subpart DDDD of Part 63-Add-on Control Systems Compliance Options
+Table 1B to Subpart DDDD of Part 63 - Add-on Control Systems Compliance Options

-For each of the following process units You must comply with one of the following six compliance options by using an emissions control system Fiberboard mat dryer heated zones (at new affected sources only); green rotary dryers; hardboard ovens; press predryers (at new affected sources only); pressurized refiners; primary tube dryers; secondary tube dryers; reconstituted wood product board coolers (at new affected sources only); reconstituted wood product presses; softwood veneer dryer heated zones; rotary strand dryers; conveyor strand dryer zone one (at existing affected sources); and conveyor strand dryer zones one and two (at new affected sources) (1) Reduce emissions of total HAP, measured as THC (as carbon) a , by 90 percent; or (2) Limit emissions of total HAP, measured as THC (as carbon) a , to 20 ppmvd; or (3) Reduce methanol emissions by 90 percent; or (4) Limit methanol emissions to less than or equal to 1 ppmvd if uncontrolled methanol emissions entering the control device are greater than or equal to 10 ppmvd; or (5) Reduce formaldehyde emissions by 90 percent; or (6) Limit formaldehyde emissions to less than or equal to 1 ppmvd if uncontrolled formaldehyde emissions entering the control device are greater than or equal to 10 ppmvd.
+For each of the following process units You must comply with one of the following six compliance options by using an emissions control system Fiberboard mat dryer heated zones (at new affected sources only); green rotary dryers; hardboard ovens; press predryers (at new affected sources only); pressurized refiners; primary tube dryers; secondary tube dryers; reconstituted wood product board coolers (at new affected sources only); reconstituted wood product presses; softwood veneer dryer heated zones; rotary strand dryers; conveyor strand dryer zone one (at existing affected sources); and conveyor strand dryer zones one and two (at new affected sources) (1) Reduce emissions of total HAP, measured as THC (as carbon) ^a , by 90 percent; or (2) Limit emissions of total HAP, measured as THC (as carbon) ^a , to 20 ppmvd; or (3) Reduce methanol emissions by 90 percent; or (4) Limit methanol emissions to less than or equal to 1 ppmvd if uncontrolled methanol emissions entering the control device are greater than or equal to 10 ppmvd; or (5) Reduce formaldehyde emissions by 90 percent; or (6) Limit formaldehyde emissions to less than or equal to 1 ppmvd if uncontrolled formaldehyde emissions entering the control device are greater than or equal to 1 ppmvd if uncontrolled formaldehyde emissions entering the control device are greater than or equal to 10 ppmvd.

-&lt;sup>aYou may choose to subtract methane from THC as carbon measurements.
+^a You may choose to subtract methane from THC as carbon measurements.

-Table 2 to Subpart DDDD of Part 63-Operating Requirements
+Table 2 to Subpart DDDD of Part 63 - Operating Requirements

-If you operate a(n) You must Or you must temperature above the minimum temperature established during the performance test Maintain the 3-hour block average THC concentration a in the thermal oxidizer exhaust below the maximum concentration established during the performance test.
-(2) Catalytic oxidizer Maintain the 3-hour block average catalytic oxidizer temperature above the minimum temperature established during the performance test; AND check the activity level of a representative sample of the catalyst at least every 12 months Maintain the 3-hour block average THC concentration a in the catalytic oxidizer exhaust below the maximum concentration established during the performance test.
-(3) Biofilter Maintain the 24-hour block biofilter bed temperature within the range established according to §63.2262(m) Maintain the 24-hour block average THC concentration a in the biofilter exhaust below the maximum concentration established during the performance test.
-(4) Control device other than a thermal oxidizer, catalytic oxidizer, or biofilter Petition the EPA Administrator for site- specific operating parameter(s) to be established during the performance test and maintain the average operating parameter(s) within the range(s) established during the performance test Maintain the 3-hour block average THC concentration a in the control device exhaust below the maximum concentration established during the performance test.
-(5) Process unit that meets a compliance option in Table 1A of this subpart, or a process unit that generates debits in an emissions average without the use of a control device Maintain on a daily basis the process unit controlling operating parameter(s) within the ranges established during the performance test according to §63.2262(n) Maintain the 3-hour block average THC concentration a in the process unit exhaust below the maximum concentration established during the performance test.
+If you operate a(n) You must Or you must (1) Thermal oxidizer Maintain the 3-hour block average firebox temperature above the minimum temperature established during the performance test Maintain the 3-hour block average THC concentration 1 in the thermal oxidizer exhaust below the maximum concentration established during the performance test.
+(2) Catalytic oxidizer Maintain the 3-hour block average catalytic oxidizer temperature above the minimum temperature established during the performance test; AND check the activity level of a representative sample of the catalyst annually except as specified in footnote "2" to this table Maintain the 3-hour block average THC concentration 1 in the catalytic oxidizer exhaust below the maximum concentration established during the performance test.
+(3) Biofilter Maintain the 24-hour block biofilter bed temperature within the range established according to § 63.2262(m) Maintain the 24-hour block average THC concentration 1 in the biofilter exhaust below the maximum concentration established during the performance test.
+(4) Control device other than a thermal oxidizer, catalytic oxidizer, or biofilter Petition the EPA Administrator for site-specific operating parameter(s) to be established during the performance test and maintain the average operating parameter(s) within the range(s) established during the performance test Maintain the 3-hour block average THC concentration 1 in the control device exhaust below the maximum concentration established during the performance test.
+(5) Process unit that meets a compliance option in Table 1A to this subpart, or a process unit that generates debits in an emissions average without the use of a control device Maintain on a daily basis the process unit controlling operating parameter(s) within the ranges established during the performance test according to § 63.2262(n) Maintain the 3-hour block average THC concentration 1 in the process unit exhaust below the maximum concentration established during the performance test.

-&lt;sup>aYou may choose to subtract methane from THC measurements.
+1 You may choose to subtract methane from THC measurements.